 Maintaining your property is a necessary part of being a landlord.
 Planning maintenance in advance should help minimise any unexpected repairs and allow you to make more cost-effective decisions about how they should be done.

-Tenants, you also have a responsibility to maintain your rental property, and we would encourage an active approach to addressing that.
+Tenants also have a responsibility to maintain their rental properties, and we would encourage an active approach to addressing that.